Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

-which is a universal relation that always hold on the black hole future horizon.
-Here, $\Omega_{H}$ is the angular velocity of the black hole horizon, which can be approximated as $\Omega_{H} = a/(4M^{2})$.
+which is a universal relation that always holds on the black hole future horizon.
+Here, $\Omega_{H}$ is the angular velocity of the black hole horizon, which can be approximated as $\Omega_{H} \simeq a/(4M^{2})$.
 This condition arises from the regularity requirement of the field at the horizon.

-On the other hand, there is no universal relation that can be imposed at infinity, or at any other point in space, that, together with the Znajek condition, uniquely fixes the functions.
+On the other hand, there is no universal relation that can be imposed at infinity that, together with the Znajek condition, uniquely fixes the two unknown functions for a general field structure\footnote{Regularity of the jet solution at the light surfaces, where the stream equation becomes singular and particles co-rotating with the magnetic field lines flow at the speed of light, should be imposed.
+But the necessity of imposing this condition arises only upon consideration of higher orders in the perturbative expansion (see, for example, Refs.~\cite{Armas_2020,Camilloni:2022}).}.
 Hence, one is still left with an extremely large class of solutions, which may not correspond to a family of exact solutions in Kerr spacetime, as pointed out in Ref.~\cite{Gralla_etal_2016}.
-In the original BZ approach, this issue is addressed from a postulate concerning the relationship among the three functions at infinity.
+In the original BZ approach, this issue is addressed by proposing a postulate concerning the relationship among the three functions at infinity.
 It assumes that the asymptotic behavior of the perturbative solution at large $r$ follows the behavior of the rotating solution of the flux function in flat spacetime, since Kerr spacetime becomes approximately flat in this limit.
 This postulate, however, requires $\psi$ to admit a rotating counterpart in flat spacetime, even though the current and angular velocity in the perturbation are constructed as spin-induced quantities.
-Moreover, it can lead to inconsistencies, as observed, for example, in the split-monopole field solution, where extending the perturbation to higher order in spin under the same assumption gives inconsistent large-$r$ behavior~\cite{Tanabe:2008}.
+Fortunately, there are mathematically consistent procedures for determining the appropriate conditions to impose at infinity for different field structures, without requiring exact rotating counterparts in flat spacetime under the perturbation scheme.
+The appropriate conditions can be derived by imposing regularity at infinity, equivalent to the Znajek condition~\cite{Nathanail_2014,Pan_2016}.
+These conditions, however, vary for different field structures, and apparent inconsistencies may arise for some fields when higher-order BZ perturbation is applied together with these conditions, which can nevertheless be resolved by other means.